OpenST/openst.js/README.md

 # openst.js

 OpenST is a framework for building token economies.
-Here, we will go through a sample usage of OpenST.
+Here are steps to get your started with openst.js.
+In order to view and example, please visit our example repo[ADD LINK HERE]

+Below is an overview of the different steps in this file:<br/>
+1. Pre-requisites <br/>
+2. Setting up the developer environment <br/>
+3. Setting up accounts
+4.

-Below is overview of different components and their roles:
+Below is overview of different components:

-- One Economy will have one TokenRules Contract deployed on it.
-  TokenRules Contract keeps a list of all the registered Custom Rules Contracts with their properties and helps in interacting with them.
+1. TokenRules contract: The TokenRules Contract keeps a list of all the registered Custom Rules Contracts with their properties and helps in interacting with them.Each economy must have one TokenRules Contract deployed.

-- Each user in a token economy internally will be represented by a contract address.
-This contract is Token Holder contract.
+2. TokenHolder contracts :Each user in a token economy internally will be represented by a contract address.
-  Token Holder contract will hold user’s tokens.
-It’s a multisig contract.
-This means a Token Holder can have multiple owners.
+  Token Holder contract will hold the user’s tokens.
+It’s a multisig contract which can have multiple ownership keys (presumably owned by a single natural person).

 - Each partner company will write at least one Custom Rules Contract.
 They can write multiple based on requirement / economy design.
   Each economy has actions and the logic around these actions will be defined as rules in this contract.
+##### Prerequisites

-##### Install all the dependent packages
+  ##### Install all the required packages
 ```
 > sudo apt-get update
   sudo apt-get install nodejs